 Cool for 10 minutes before serving.
 Dust with confectioners' sugar, slice into wedges, and serve.
 Store in the fridge for a day.

-Notes: You can prepare the batter the day before and let it rest in the fridge overnight.
+Notes: The batter can be prepared up to one day in advance.
+Store in the fridge overnight.
 If using frozen cherries, defrost, drain, and blot dry with a paper towel.
-When baking, I like to add half of the batter at a time so that the cherries don't sink to the bottom.
-If you don't have the patience, pour the entire quantity of batter into the skillet and scatter the cherries evenly over it.
+When baking, add half of the batter at a time so that the cherries don't sink to the bottom.
 If you don't have fresh thyme, omit (dried thyme is a poor substitute).